fwip/tauri-unison-demo/README.md

 To publish for your current platform, run `cargo tauri build`.

-TODO: Set up Github Actions to buid for other platforms.
+TODO: Set up Github Actions to build for other platforms.

 ### Recommended IDE Setup